garcia-sonia/Rock-Paper-Scissors/README.md

 ## Site Overview

 This game was developed as part of my second Milestone project with [Code Institute](https://github.com/Code-Institute-Org).
-It consists of an interactive front-end site built using HTML, CSS and JavaScript.
+It consists of an interactive front-end site built using HTML, CSS, and JavaScript.

-Rock Paper Sicssors by the Sea is a fun game of rock paper scissors developed for children.
+Rock Paper Scissors by the Sea is a fun game of rock paper scissors developed for children.
 The game looks to transmit seaside and holiday vibes and has a fun pirate theme going on.

 The goal of the game is for the children to defeat the mighty pirate Redbeard on a game of rock paper scissors.
 The game was developed with defensive design in mind and directs the user with a clear set of instructions.
 The game counts with a "Game Rules" button leading, on click, to a modal box pop up displaying the objective and rules of the game.

 The site also validates the data the user inputs (choice of rock, paper, or scissors) and gives feedback to the user where needed.
-Feedback is provided for each round with text ("You win", "You lose", "It's a draw") and the leaderboard is also updated after each round increasing the score of the child or Redbear depending on who wins the round.
-Feedback is also provided at the end of the game via an end of game modal box which pops up announcing the winner whenever the children or Redbeard reach a total score of 3 points on the leaderboard.
+Feedback is provided for each round with text ("You win", "You lose", "It's a draw") and the leader board is also updated after each round increasing the score of the child or Redbeard depending on who wins the round.
+Feedback is also provided at the end of the game via an end of game modal box which pops up announcing the winner whenever the children or Redbeard reach a total score of 3 points on the leader board.

 The game responds to the users' actions, allowing children to actively engage with data and alter the way the site displays the information in response to their actions.